YuwenXiong/py-R-FCN/README.md

 #### Some modification

 The original py-faster-rcnn uses class-aware bounding box regression.
-However, R-FCN use class-agonistic bounding box regression to reduce model complexity.
-So I add a configuration AGONISTIC into fast_rcnn/config.py, and the default value is False.
-You should set it to True both on train and test phase if you want to use class agonistic training and test.
+However, R-FCN use class-agnostic bounding box regression to reduce model complexity.
+So I add a configuration AGNOSTIC into fast_rcnn/config.py, and the default value is False.
+You should set it to True both on train and test phase if you want to use class-agnostic training and test.

 OHEM need all rois to select the hard examples, so I changed the sample strategy, set `BATCH_SIZE: -1` for OHEM, otherwise OHEM would not take effect.

 In conclusion:

-`AGONISTIC: True` is required for class-agonistic bounding box regression
+`AGNOSTIC: True` is required for class-agnostic bounding box regression

 `BATCH_SIZE: -1` is required for OHEM